llm-bible/llm-bible.github.io/_publications/li2022wechat.markdown

 bibkey: li2022wechat
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2211.15022"}
-tags: ['Applications', 'Model Architecture', 'Pretraining Methods', 'Transformer']
+tags: ['Applications', 'Fine Tuning', 'Model Architecture', 'Pretraining Methods', 'Training Techniques', 'Transformer']
 ---
 This paper introduces WeChats participation in WMT 2022 shared biomedical translation task on Chinese to English.
 Our systems are based on the Transformer and use several different Transformer structures to improve the quality of translation.
-In our experiments we employ data filtering data generation several variants of Transformer fine45;tuning and model ensemble.
-Our ChinesetoEnglish system named Summer achieves the highest BLEU score among all submissions.
+In our experiments we employ data filtering data generation several variants of Transformer fine-tuning and model ensemble.
+Our Chinese(to)English system named Summer achieves the highest BLEU score among all submissions.